-The Plan area is divided by the A69, which runs through the southern part of the Plan area.
+The A69 runs through the southern part of the Neighbourhood Area.
 This makes the area accessible to Hexham, Newcastle and Carlisle, and therefore is a popular commuting base.
 There are regular but infrequent public transport services to and from Acomb.
-Most homeowners, therefore, require personal transport.
-This creates parking issues in the Village (where there are few off road parking facilities) and at times an over-used narrow lane infrastructure.
+Most residents and visitors therefore require personal transport.
+This creates parking issues in the Village, where there are few off road parking facilities, and at times an over-used narrow lane infrastructure.
 There are no evening/late night bus services, meaning younger people and the elderly can be isolated.